-- treat all peers and colleagues fairly and with respect
+You must treat colleagues fairly and with respect.

 Teaching, training, supporting and assessing

 You should be prepared to contribute to teaching and training physician associates/anaesthesia associates and students.

 You must make sure that all staff you manage have appropriate supervision.